 Wisconsin Home Page >

-(1) Whenever an employer and an employe enter into a compromise agreement concerning the employer's liability under ch.
-102 , Stats., for a particular injury to that employe, the following conditions shall be fulfilled:
+(1) Whenever an employer and an employee enter into a compromise agreement concerning the employer's liability under ch.
+102 , Stats., for a particular injury to that employee, the following conditions shall be fulfilled:

-(d) No compromise agreement may provide for a lump sum payment of more than the incurred medical expenses plus sums accrued as compensation or death benefits to the date of the agreement and $5,000 in unaccrued benefits where the compromise settlement in a claim other than for death benefits involves a dispute as to the extent of permanent disability.
-Lump sum payments will be considered after approval of the compromise in accordance with DWD 80.39 .
+- (d) No compromise agreement may provide for a lump sum payment of more than the incurred medical expenses plus sums accrued as compensation or death benefits to the date of the agreement and $10,000 in unaccrued benefits where the compromise settlement in a claim other than for death benefits involves a dispute as to the extent of permanent disability.
+Lump sum payments will be considered after approval of the compromise in accordance with s.
+80.39 .

-(g) All written compromise agreements submitted to the department shall contain the following: The employe has the right to petition the department of industry, labor and human relations to set aside or modify this compromise agreement within one year of its approval by the department.
+- (g) All written compromise agreements submitted to the department shall contain the following: The employee has the right to petition the department of workforce development to set aside or modify this compromise agreement within one year of its approval by the department.
 The department may set aside or modify the compromise agreement.
-The right to request the department to set aside or modify the compromise agreement does. not guarantee that the compromise will in fact be reopened.
+The right to request the department to set aside or modify the compromise agreement does not guarantee that the compromise will in fact be reopened.

 - (2) If the department approves the compromise agreement, an order shall be issued by the department directing payment in accordance with the terms of the compromise agreement.
 No compromise agreement is valid without an order of the department approving the agreement.

 - (3) Section 102.16 (1) , Stats., places upon the department the responsibility for reviewing, approving, modifying, setting aside and issuing awards on compromise agreements.
 The action that is taken on any individual claim is dependent upon the facts, circumstances and judgment of the merits of compromise in that specific case.
 In arriving at a judgment of the merits the department will take into account the following general considerations: